jbweinstock/dino_popgen/README.md

    * snp_calling/
      - _SNP data (output from bcftools)_
    * phylogeny/
+     - _fasta alignment and raxml output_
-     - [EVIE SHOULD ENTER A BRIEF SUMMARY...
-ALSO SHOULD THIS BE IN ANALYSIS OUTPUT?]
+     - [ALSO SHOULD THIS BE IN ANALYSIS OUTPUT?]
    * seq_outliers/
      - _outliers identified by BayeScan and PCAdapt and outlier statistics_